JATHISWAR/Pneumonia_detector_TFLite/README.md

 ### Model

-The model traine is a simple CNN model done using python in Tensorflow Framework.
+The model trained is a simple CNN model done using python in Tensorflow Framework.
 You can download the dataset at https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia To convert from TF to TFlite you can use https://www.youtube.com/watch?v=MZx1fhbL2q4